 One concern parents might have about the Snapshot is also one of the test’s benefits — there are no right or wrong answers.
-This can cause parents to misinterpret test results and assume that a student would want to measure strong in all skill areas.
+This can cause parents to misinterpret and assume that a student would want to measure strong in all skill areas.

 However, schools do not expect (or even want) students to be strong in every area.
 Private schools are looking for individuals who will be successful in their programs — and success is not just about admission, but about persistence and positivity throughout the educational journey.
 Schools are looking for students with potential who will bring different, unique character skills to their community.

 “The Snapshot helps us evaluate children on the skills they need for lives as adults that will be fundamentally different from the lives we lead today.
 We need to help our students develop skills for careers that don’t exist yet, and to solve problems that aren’t invented yet,” says Laurel Baker Tew, Assistant Head of School for Enrollment Management at Viewpoint School in Calabasas, California.

 It’s important to remember that admissions professionals never focus on only one tool in the enrollment toolbox.
 The Snapshot is one tool that gives students a voice in the process — and can also bring your family closer together during the private school admissions journey.